 Avena CEO Gord Flaten pointed out potential benefits to farmers that are participating in the Field to Market sustainability projects.

 “No one knows more about the environmental impact of food production than farmers,” Flaten pointed out.
-“And no group has done more to improve efficiency and reduce environmental impact of their operations in the last few decades.
+“And no group has done more to improve efficiency and reduce the environmental impact of their operations in the last few decades.
 It seems clear that pulse and oat farmers in Western Canada are among the best in the world at producing food while minimizing environmental impact.
 One of our goals at Avena is to find ways to ensure consumers recognize that and to do it even better.”

 To learn more about Avena and Field to Market Canada’s pulse and oat sustainability project, see the official press release.